daattali/shinytip/README.md

 set option for all tooltips using `shinytip.optionname`

-tippy doesn't work in all the scenarios i tried and doesnt support the optoins i wanted, although it does have a different et of options/methods that shinytip doesnt have so take a look there as well i shinytip doesnt do what you want
+tippy doesn't work in all the scenarios i tried and doesnt support the optoins i wanted, although it does have a different et of options/methods that shinytip doesnt have so take a look there as well i shinytip doesnt do what you want. it's been in a "warning" state about its api changing for a year

+prompter: must add use_prompt(), must define a position